Gas-fired combined cycle power plant

 Steam required to feed the STG is generated by two HRSGs.
 Each HRSG has a capacity to produce 675,000kg of steam an hour with maximum duct firing and 465,000kg of steam an hour without duct firing.

-The natural gas fuel is supplied through a 4.5km long, 20in diameter pipeline.
-The gas pipeline is laid along the west side of 5th Line from the Union Gas Corridor.
+The natural gas fuel is supplied through a 4.5km-long, 20in diameter pipeline, which was laid along the west side of 5th Line from the Union Gas Corridor.
 The gas corridor is located south of Derry Road to Highway 401.